 Support for Twin Cities Immigrant Neighbors

-The Federal Immigration Enforcement surge here in Minnesota has created chaos in all our lives and is a special terror to foreign born Minnesotans and other neighbors of color who are living in fear and threats of harassment, detainment, and deportation.
-While no easy solutions exist for this ongoing crisis, we do have ways to take action and support immigrant neighbors in resistance to evils around us.
+The Federal Immigration Enforcement surge here in Minnesota has accelerated chaos here in the Twin Cities and is a special concern to foreign born Minnesotans and other neighbors of color who are living in fear and threats of detainment and deportation.
+While no easy solutions exist for this ongoing crisis, we do have ways to take action and support immigrant neighbors in resistance to the many evils afflicting our friends and neighbors.

-Church staff and lay ministry leaders remain at work to assist vulnerable members of our congregation and ministry partners.
-We encourage the entire congregation to utilize this resource hub for a variety of ways you can witness God's peace and justice in these troubling times.
+Church staff and lay ministry leaders remain at work to assist vulnerable members of our congregation and ministry partners in sensitive ways.
+We encourage the entire congregation to utilize this resource hub for a variety of ways you can bear witness to God's peace and justice in these troubling times.

 Learn more about why the current immigration crisis requires a Christian response with this essay from TransformMN.